 Increasingly, however, traditional methods of monitoring and evaluation simply don’t cut it.
 As aid budgets tighten around the world, institutional donors – who make up just less than half of our funding – are rightly asking not just for results but for evidence that we are efficient and cost effective in the programmes they’ve paid for.
 That’s why we’ve engaged specialist consultant ITAD to help us develop an overall framework that will produce consistent, independently verified evidence of results and impact.

 Previous assessments of Hand in Hand programmes have produced promising results.
 In October 2012, an independent analysis of Hand in Hand India’s job creation programme carried out by M-CRIL – a specialist microfinance consultancy used by the World Bank, the British and Swiss international development agencies and the Ford Foundation – found that:

 - Jobs supported by Hand in Hand India are long-lasting: more than 97% are sustained three years on from Hand in Hand’s initial support.

 - On average, each woman trained by Hand in Hand ultimately supports 1.65 jobs – employing not just herself but others in her family and community.

 - Two out of the three jobs generated through the program are held by women.
-Nationally, Indian female labor participation is only 29%
+Nationally, Indian female labour participation is only 29%

 Likewise, a December 2013 review of Hand in Hand East Africa’s job creation efforts commissioned by the Swedish international development agency (Sida) reported:

-- “The program team is dedicated and deserves credit for their substantial achievements.”
+- “The programme team is dedicated and deserves credit for their substantial achievements.”

-- The program has made “an undisputed contribution in accessing appropriate financial services to poor rural people.”
+- The programme has made “an undisputed contribution in accessing appropriate financial services to poor rural people.”